fwcd/socha-legacy-sdk-rust/plugin-2020/README.md

 # Software Challenge Plugin 2020
-The "Hive"-specific implementation of the game protocol.
+The "Hive"-specific implementation of the game protocol, structures and logic.